cea-hpc/pcocc/docs/source/manpages/man7/newvm-tutorial.rst

     pcocc console -l

 .. note::
     The console is very helpful to follow the VM boot and cloud-init progress.
-Installing packages can take some time and in this example, the Qemu guest agent will only be available once the configuration process is complete.
+Installing packages can take some time, and in this example, the Qemu guest agent will only be available once the configuration process is complete.
 If you run into any issue, check the serial console log for error messages and make sure your YAML syntax is correct.

 Saving VM images
 ****************

-Instead of configuring your VM with cloud-init each time you instantiate them, you may want to create template from pre-configured images that already contain the necessary packages, configuration files, user defintions etc. pcocc allows you to create new images from a running VM with the ref:`pcocc-save(1)<save>` command.
+Instead of configuring your VMs with cloud-init each time you instantiate them, you may want to create templates from pre-configured images which already contain the necessary packages, configuration files, user defintions etc. pcocc allows you to create new images from a running VM with the ref:`pcocc-save(1)<save>` command.